 The second higher education degree is the master's degree (mesterfokozat) along with a professional qualification.
 The master's program is built on a bachelor's program; i.e., you need to have a bachelor's degree to start a master's program.
 To complete a master's program, it is required to gain 60-120 credits during your studies.
 The length of the program is 2-4 semesters.

 Integrated “Long” (One-tier) Programs

-An undivided one-tier program resulting in mesterfokozat (Master degree) is a training with the length of 10-12 semesters, requiring the completion of 300-360 credits.
+An undivided one-tier program resulting in a master's degree (mesterfokozat) is a training with the length of 10-12 semesters, requiring the completion of 300-360 credits.
 Besides religious education and some programs of arts, the following programs are conducted within one-tier Master courses: veterinary medicine, architecture, dentistry, pharmaceutics, law and medicine.

-Built on a Master program and a Master degree, the doktori képzés (Doctorate) requires gaining at least 240 credits.
+Built on a master's program and a master's degree, for the Doctorate (doktori képzés) it is required to gain at least 240 credits.
 From September 2016, the length of the program is 8 semesters (4 years).
 Following a Doctorate, in a separate degree awarding procedure, the scientific degree “Doctor of Philosophy” (abbreviation: PhD), or in art education “Doctor of Liberal Arts” (abbreviation: DLA) is awarded.